Labor and Delivery Nurse – March 1982- 11 p.m.

 After it let up, I asked, “Do you know if you’re having a boy or a girl?”
 Helen replied, “No, Dr. J. doesn’t believe in doing ultrasounds if the pregnancy is normal.
 We already have a boy and a girl at home, so we’re ready for either.”
 I checked her blood pressure which was normal and then did an internal exam.
 The amniotic sac of water around the baby had not broken yet, so we were not yet monitoring the baby’s heartbeat internally.
 She was further along now.

-I looked at the external monitor strip which recorded a normal heart rate and variation at an average of 130 beats per minute.
-I wrote my assessment and initials on the monitor strip, and said to Helen and Mike, “I’m going to call Dr. J at home and tell him to come in.
+I looked at the external monitor strip recording a normal heart rate with an average of 130 beats per minute.
+I wrote my assessment, time and initials on the paper strip, and said to Helen and Mike, “I’m going to call Dr. J at home and tell him to come in.
 You will probably deliver in the next hour.”
 Helen groaned and began her breathing as another contraction started.
 I left the room, wrote my new assessment on the whiteboard, and called Dr. J. and then assessed another patient in labor whose nurse was in the delivery room.

 When I returned to Helen’s room, I found Dr. J with her.
-He was in his scrubs and said he just broke her water.
+He was in his scrubs and told me he just broke her water sac.
 Since she was fully dilated, he told her to start pushing.
-As this was her third baby, she would probably deliver quickly.
-I pressed the call light and asked the tech, Theresa, to come in and assist.
+Since this was her third baby, she would probably deliver quickly.
+I pressed the call light and asked the tech to come in and assist.
 I removed the bottom of the birthing bed, put Helen’s heels in the stirrups, raised the head of the bed, and gave her the steel handles on each side of the bed to grip.
-Theresa wheeled the sterile table out of the closet and uncovered the instruments so they were all ready for Dr. J.
+Theresa wheeled the sterile table out of the closet and uncovered the instruments.

-Helen gave 3 pushes, and the baby’s head crowned, covered with blond hair.
+Helen pushed and the baby’s head crowned, covered with blond hair.
 Dr. J told her to push gently, and a perfectly formed baby girl slipped into his hands.
 He suctioned out her mouth, she grimaced, and let out a nice cry.
-The beautiful sound of that first cry never ceased to amaze me!
+The beautiful sound of that first cry never ceased to amaze me.
 I pulled the Apgar cord and wrote down the birth time: 11:50 p.m.
 Her one minute Apgar was excellent at 8/10 as Dr. J. placed her in the warmer.
-She appeared to weigh about 5 pounds, which is slightly small for 37 weeks.
-I congratulated Helen and Mike on their new baby girl and rubbed her dry with the warmed blanket and put a cap on her head to help her retain her body heat.
+She appeared to weigh about 5 pounds, only slightly small for 37 weeks.
+I congratulated Helen and Mike on their new baby girl, rubbed her dry with the warmed blanket, and put a cap on her head to help her retain her body heat.

 As Dr. J massaged Helen’s abdomen to deliver the placenta, he said, “You have another baby in here, Helen.
 You’re having twins!”
 Helen immediately began to cry and said, “Oh no, how will we ever pay for another baby?”
 Mike turned pale.
 My heart quickened as twins are always a high-risk delivery, especially surprise twins.
 I had never delivered twins in the birthing room before, but it was too late now to move her to the delivery room.
-I pressed the call light and told the tech at the desk what was happening and asked her to get the resident in here and the Neonatal ICU nurse stat!
+I pressed the call light and told the tech at the desk to get the resident and the Neonatal ICU in here nurse stat!
 The room quickly filled with extra staff so we barely had room to turn around.

-Thankfully, the second baby was also head down and came out equally as easily 5 minutes later.
-She was also a girl!
-Dr. J placed her next to her sister in the warmer and we quickly dried her off.
+Thankfully, the second baby was also head down and came out equally as easily five minutes later, also a girl.
+Dr. J placed her next to her sister in the warmer and we dried her off.
 She also had excellent Apgar scores and appeared to weigh around 5 pounds.
-We handed one girl to Helen and the other to Mike to hold, and they both seemed to relax a little as they began to get over their shock of having not one, but TWO new babies!
+We handed one girl to Helen and the other to Mike and they both relaxed a little as they began to get over their shock of having TWO new babies.

 The father of the righteous will greatly rejoice, and he who begets a wise child will delight in him.
 Let your father and your mother be glad, and let her who bore you rejoice.
 Proverbs 23:24-25 (NKJV)

 After I woke up the next afternoon, I was glad it was my day off, giving me some extra time to think and pray.
 I continued to pray for the new twins to be healthy and receive Christ as Savior at a young age.
-Sometimes it’s difficult to be content and be single since most of my friends are married and having children.
+Sometimes I struggle with contentment in my singleness when I’m around my married friends and their children.
 I wonder if God will ever give me a husband and children?
 I know His will for me today is to simply fix my eyes on Him and be content.
 I opened my Bible and read,

 Not that I speak in respect of want; for I have learned, in whatever state I am, in this to be content.
 Philippians 4:11 (KJV)